-Abby: Fiance’s service as marine makes waves on homefront
+Abby: Fiance’s marine service makes waves on homefront

 Dear Abby: My fiance is in the Marine Reserves.
 He has been in for five years, and his contract is due to end next year.
 After that, he will either resign or re-enlist.